 As adults, sometimes it’s difficult to understand how challenging it can be for your child to adjust to new changes like starting at a new school.
 There are many challenges a child can face, including making new friends.

 For most children, starting at a new school can be stressful.
 It’s very common for children and they may not feel completely comfortable meeting new people or being around new people.
 However, this is a completely natural reaction.
 There are many ways that you can help your child learn effective ways to interact with new children.
-You can also help your child develop the skills and confidence to meet new friends and get them talking and playing.
+Furthermore, you can also help your child develop the skills and confidence to meet new friends and get them talking and playing.

 - Make a list.
 Help your child brainstorm a list of qualities they want in a friend.
 Think outside the box.